Sejong Soloists

 “…at the Alte Oper Frankfurt [Sejong Soloists] impressively proved to be an artistically top-class formation...”

-Since its inception, Sejong Soloists has performed over 700 concerts in 120 cities worldwide, including repeated appearances at Lincoln Center, the Kennedy Center, Wigmore Hall, Seoul Arts Center, Suntory Hall, and other major European venues.
-At Carnegie Hall alone, they have performed twenty times.
-Engagements at world events include performances at the 2002 FIFA Congress for the World Cup, the 2004 Olympic Torch Ceremony at the United Nations, and serving as Honorary Ambassador for the PyeongChang 2018 Olympic Games.
+Over three decades, Sejong Soloists has grown into one of the most distinctive chamber orchestras on the international stage.
+The ensemble has performed more than 700 concerts in 120 cities worldwide, with repeated appearances at Lincoln Center, the Kennedy Center, Wigmore Hall, Seoul Arts Center, Suntory Hall, and major European venues.
+At Carnegie Hall alone, Sejong has appeared 21 times.
+Its performances have also marked major global events, including the 2002 FIFA Congress for the World Cup, the 2004 Olympic Torch Ceremony at the United Nations, and the PyeongChang 2018 Olympic Games, where Sejong served as Honorary Ambassador.

-Renowned for its cohesiveness and versatility, Sejong Soloists has commissioned and premiered 17 new works.
-Collaborations with artists like Gil Shaham, Vadim Repin, Ian Bostridge and Joyce DiDonato have been a hallmark of its programming.
-In partnership with MIT Media Lab, Sejong commissioned and premiered Tod Machover’s Overstory Overture (2023) and Flow Symphony (2024).
-Embracing innovation, Sejong presented the first live classical performance in the metaverse in 2021 and launched the NFT Classics Society with AI Network in 2022.
+Sejong has commissioned and premiered 17 new works.
+Collaborations with Gil Shaham, Vadim Repin, Ian Bostridge, Joyce DiDonato, and other distinguished artists have shaped its distinctive programming.
+In partnership with MIT Media Lab, Sejong commissioned and premiered Tod Machover’s Overstory Overture in 2023 and Flow Symphony in 2024, continuing its commitment to works that connect music with the ideas of our time.

-Committed to nurturing future leaders, Sejong members and alumni hold concertmaster positions at the New York Philharmonic, the Metropolitan Opera, the Montreal Symphony, the Hamburg Philharmonic, and faculty positions at Juilliard and Yale.
+Sejong’s impact is also reflected in the musicians who have passed through its ranks.
+Members and alumni now hold concertmaster positions at the New York Philharmonic, the Metropolitan Opera, the Montreal Symphony, and the Hamburg Philharmonic, as well as faculty positions at Juilliard and Yale.

-To celebrate its 30th anniversary in 2024, Sejong presented a festival at Carnegie Hall featuring premieres by Augusta Read Thomas, Unsuk Chin, and Texu Kim.
-Sejong continues to present its annual Hic et Nunc! festival in Seoul.
+In 2024, Sejong celebrated its 30th anniversary with a Carnegie Hall festival featuring premieres by Augusta Read Thomas, Unsuk Chin, and Texu Kim.
+Today, through international performances and its annual Hic et Nunc!
+Festival in Seoul, Sejong Soloists continues to stand at the intersection of tradition, innovation, and artistic leadership.